CarGurus (NASDAQ:CARG) Issues Q4 2021 Earnings Guidance

 CarGurus (NASDAQ:CARG) issued an update on its fourth quarter 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $0.280-$0.300 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.310.
+The company provided earnings per share (EPS) guidance of $0.280-$0.300 for the period, compared to the Thomson Reuters consensus estimate of $0.310.
 The company issued revenue guidance of $273 million-$285 million, compared to the consensus revenue estimate of $222.32 million.CarGurus also updated its FY 2021 guidance to $1.410-$1.430 EPS.

-CarGurus (NASDAQ:CARG) last issued its quarterly earnings data on Monday, November 8th.
-The company reported $0.38 earnings per share for the quarter, topping analysts’ consensus estimates of $0.19 by $0.19.
+CarGurus (NASDAQ:CARG) last released its earnings results on Monday, November 8th.
+The company reported $0.38 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.19 by $0.19.
 CarGurus had a return on equity of 24.54% and a net margin of 13.72%.
-During the same quarter in the previous year, the company posted $0.30 earnings per share.
-Research analysts predict that CarGurus will post 0.74 earnings per share for the current year.
+During the same period in the prior year, the business earned $0.30 EPS.
+As a group, sell-side analysts forecast that CarGurus will post 0.82 EPS for the current fiscal year.

-In other CarGurus news, Chairman Langley Steinert sold 13,994 shares of the business’s stock in a transaction on Friday, August 20th.
-The stock was sold at an average price of $26.84, for a total transaction of $375,598.96.
-Following the transaction, the chairman now owns 1,441,482 shares of the company’s stock, valued at $38,689,376.88.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, VP Yann Bruno Gellot sold 1,694 shares of the business’s stock in a transaction dated Wednesday, November 3rd.
-The shares were sold at an average price of $34.76, for a total transaction of $58,883.44.
+In other news, COO Samuel Zales sold 10,000 shares of the stock in a transaction that occurred on Monday, November 15th.
+The shares were sold at an average price of $38.47, for a total value of $384,700.00.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, insider Andrea Lee Eldridge sold 923 shares of the stock in a transaction that occurred on Monday, October 4th.
+The stock was sold at an average price of $31.18, for a total transaction of $28,779.14.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 662,760 shares of company stock worth $22,102,207 in the last quarter.
+Insiders have sold a total of 686,751 shares of company stock worth $23,341,405 over the last three months.
 Insiders own 21.72% of the company’s stock.

+A hedge fund recently raised its stake in CarGurus stock.
+BNP Paribas Arbitrage SA increased its position in CarGurus, Inc. (NASDAQ:CARG) by 275.9% in the 3rd quarter, according to its most recent 13F filing with the SEC.
+The firm owned 19,790 shares of the company’s stock after buying an additional 14,526 shares during the period.
+BNP Paribas Arbitrage SA’s holdings in CarGurus were worth $622,000 at the end of the most recent quarter.
+Institutional investors and hedge funds own 78.57% of the company’s stock.

 About CarGurus